 As you can see, this code parses the string and uses the RegularExpressions library to strip the characters from the returned value.
 Then the cleaned-up string is cast to return an Int64 value as a string.
 In short, this code will strip all the extraneous characters from the string and return a numerical result into the same variable.
 As a result, the contents of the string are ready to be used in a mathematical expression.
 To finish, close the Script Host windows and click OK to close the Script Task Editor dialog.
 Repeat this same setup for the ReadDBFileSize Task, making sure to change the variable references to the appropriate variable names.

 The final step is to link these tasks with precedence constraints.
-Link the tasks as shown in below screen shot.
+Link the tasks as shown in the below screenshot

 After adding the links, right-click the constraint between the Read DB File Size Task and the Copy Db File Task.
 Click the Edit option in the pop-up menu to open the Precedence Constraint Editor.
 Set the Evaluation option to Expression and Constraint and then enter the following line of code in the Expression field: